-There are two particular instances where case studies provide support.
+There are two instances in particular where case studies provide valuable support.

 But where do we get these case studies you may ask.
 Well that’s easy!
 There are several repositories open to the aspiring continuous improvement practitioner.
 Below is a table of just some of the many online case study collections, across multiple sectors, you might like to access.